joergroedel/git-fixes/README.md

 	$ make BUILD_LIBGIT2=1

-This will clone version 0.24.0 of libgit2, build it, and use it to link git-fixes.
+This will clone version 0.24.0 of libgit2, build it, and use it to link git-fixes and git-series.
 Note that you need to have the build requirements of libgit2 installed.
 This includes cmake and the development packages for openssl and zlib.

 When the build completed successfully, you can do a

 	$ make install

-to install the binary.
+to install the binarys.
 It will be installed into $HOME/bin by default.
 That can be changed by passing the INSTALL\_DIR variable to make.

 Getting Started
 ===============

-To make any use of the tool, you first need to create a list of commits to scan for.
+To make any use of the git-fixes tool, you first need to create a list of commits to scan for.
 The expected format is a set of lines like this:

 	<commid-id>,<committer>

-where commiter is usually the handle of the person that backported to commit.
+where commiter is usually the handle of the person that backported the commit.
 The commit-id needs to be a complete git commit-id.
 No comments are allowed in the input.